 There are various BIM viewer tools that could help a lot during this effort.
-Solibri and Navisworks are two reliable softwares that can offer a lot towards that direction.
+Solibri and Navisworks are two reliable pieces of software that can offer a lot toward that direction.
 In a sentence, they could be used for design coordinating and compliance checking purposes.
 Similarly, a tool like Revit can be part of this procedure.

 What The Future Brings

 The transition to BIM Level 2 and hopefully soon enough to Level 3 will have some important benefits for the construction industry.
 In short, we could sum up some of them below:

 The ability to share information faster and easier can offer a significant productivity boost.
 Collaborative working can decrease the required time for incorporating and editing new information.
 Increased productivity means also lower cost and by extension higher efficiency in terms of project planning.

 Building Information Modeling will offer remarkable help in handling vast amounts of data.
 The more effective managing of big data will change the way many of the professionals within construction (eg. contractors, engineers etc.) are working.
 It’s expected that a higher demand for data will emerge, as well.

 Check out also: Modernise or Die: The Need For Change In Construction

 BIM can play a great role in the optimization of the construction process.
 This element may very soon lead to the opening and development of new markets which until now did not have the right tools in order to expand.
 Thanks to a fully or partially integrated collaborative model, they will be able to tackle a big number of difficulties that they face on a daily basis at the moment.

 Buildings Of Higher Quality